posva/talk-data-loaders/slides-en.md

 - [click] Consume it in a navigation guard
 - Then you put the data somewhere, for example a pinia store

 [click] Because we are in a navigation guard, we have a major advantage compared to other solutions: we can modify the navigation.
-For example, if the data fetching fails, we can display a 404 Not Found page.
+For example, we can redirect to a 404 Not Found page.
 If the user is not authenticated, we can redirect them to the login page.

 [click] Also, because we are integrating the data fetching within the navigation, we have more realistic metrics about slow navigations.